dotcfm/cfsummit2017/README.md

 - bind mount the project’s source code `www\` to `/var/www`
 - bind mount the CF configuration files `cf\` to their respective locations in the CF directory
 - add an NGINX service to the stack which will function as a reverse proxy and a static cache
-- use `docker-compose.yml` to declare the composition
+- use `docker-compose.yml` to define the composition
 - use `docker-compose up` command to bring up the stack

 REQUIREMENTS